Sermon: The Fourth Commandment (Part 5)

 Number 3: He received every benefit imaginable: understanding, wisdom, wealth, and power as well.
 Of course, the indication in the Bible is that these things flowed out from God—for his benefit, and for the nation's benefit.

-Number 4: Two times he was visited by God, for encouragement, and for admonishment.
+Number 4: Twice he was visited by God, for encouragement and for admonishment.